(updated May 2021)

 - fitness riders should assemble towards the Scottish Water building

-- intermediate riders should assemble nearer the road.
+- intermediate and intermediate-plus riders should assemble nearer the road.

 Within each area, 2m distancing should be maintained between riders (as well as between groups).

-If more than 15 people wish to take part in any group, some may be asked to join other groups.
+If more than about a dozen people wish to take part in any group, some may be asked to join other groups.
 Alternatively, if there is an additional ride-leader available, two groups may be formed (e.g. two Intermediate groups).
-If neither is possible, it will be for the relevant ride-leader to decide which 15 riders can take part.

 Before each group leaves, the ride-leader will record the names of all those participating.
 Riders who have not already agreed to the Covid contract and provided a contact phone number will be asked to do so.